 A few examples below:

 Verify if the “Reprocess Error Purge” is running without issues.
 If the table size is too large with the purge running, then it means the re-processible exceptions are not resolved.
 For instance, there may have been an issue with integration with an external system, resulting in thousands (or more) of failures in OMS.
 The issue was then fixed, and the updates were republished to OMS.
-But the failed exceptions were never addressed in OMS.
+However, the failed exceptions were never addressed in OMS.
 These exceptions can be ignored, which closes the corresponding YFS_INBOX entries.
-The records can then be purged by the corresponding processes.
+The corresponding processes can then purge the records.

 YFS_AUDIT, YFS_IMPORT, YFS_EXPORT